photoprism/photoprism-docs/docs/developer-guide/faq.md

 For the highest level of protection, it is recommended to shield your private server from the public Internet.
 Always use **HTTPS, a VPN and/or ideally TLS client certificates** and make sure that only people you trust have access to your instance.

 Visit [docs.photoprism.app/developer-guide/media/thumbnails/](https://docs.photoprism.app/developer-guide/media/thumbnails/) to learn more.

+### Are the keys for using interactive world maps provided free of charge?

+The API keys required to use the maps are unfortunately not free for us due to the number of users we have.
+Those costs are one of the reasons why we encourage all users to support our mission by [signing up as a sponsor](https://photoprism.app/membership) or purchasing a [commercial license](https://photoprism.app/teams).

+While we could register lots of "non-commercial test accounts" instead, we don't think that would be fair and [Maptiler](https://www.maptiler.com/) might then stop offering them to those in need.